Positivity of simplicial volume for closed nonpositively curved four-manifolds with nonzero Euler characteristic: Introduction

 \

-\text{{\bfseries{Acknowledgments.}}} The second author would like to thank Professors Haiping Fu and Shi Wang for carefully reading the manuscript and for helpful discussions.
-The first author gratefully acknowledges the support of MPI during his visit.
-Research by Inkang Kim is partially supported by Grant NRF-2019R1A2C1083865 and KIAS Individual Grant (MG031408).
-Research by Xueyuan Wan is sponsored by the National Key R\&D Program of China (Grant No. 2024YFA1013200) and the Natural Science Foundation of Chongqing, China (Grant No. CSTB2024NSCQ-LZX0040, CSTB2023NSCQ-LZX0042).
+\text{{\bfseries{Acknowledgments.}}} The authors would like to thank the anonymous referees for their careful reading and valuable comments, which helped improve the paper.
+The second author is grateful to Professors Haiping Fu, Shi Wang, and Francesco Milizia for many helpful discussions.
+The first author gratefully acknowledges the hospitality and support of the Max Planck Institute during his visit.
+Research by Inkang Kim is partially supported by RS-2026-25468457 and KIAS Individual Grant (MG031408).
+Research by Xueyuan Wan is sponsored by the National Key R\&D Program of China (Grant No. 2024YFA1013200).

 \